simonhaenisch/md-to-pdf/readme.md

 Options:

-  -h, --help               Output usage information -v, --version            Output version
+  -h, --help              Output usage information
+  -v, --version           Output version
-  --stylesheet             Set path to a CSS file that will be used for styling --highlight-style        Set style to be used by highlight.js (default: github) --marked-options         Set custom options for marked (as a JSON string) --html-pdf-options       Set custom page options for html-pdf (as a JSON string) --md-file-encoding       Set the file encoding for the markdown file --stylesheet-encoding    Set the file encoding for the stylesheet --config-file            Set path to a configuration file (JSON or JS)
+  --stylesheet            Path to a local or remote stylesheet (can be passed multiple times) --css                   String of styles (can be used to overwrite stylesheets) --body-class            Classes to be added to the body tag (can be passed multiple times) --highlight-style       Style to be used by highlight.js (default: github) --marked-options        Set custom options for marked (as a JSON string) --html-pdf-options      Set custom options for html-pdf (as a JSON string) --md-file-encoding      Set the file encoding for the markdown file --stylesheet-encoding   Set the file encoding for the stylesheet --config-file           Path to a JSON or JS configuration file
 ```

 The first argument is `path/to/file.md` and the second one optionally specifies the `path/to/output.pdf`.
 If you omit the second argument, it will derive the pdf name from the markdown filename and save it into the same directory that contains the markdown file.
 Run `md2pdf --help` for examples on how to use the cli options.